 The answer is yes-BUT.
-Let me explain 🙂
+Let me explain:

-Right, let me give you some examples of what I mean with organization and planning ahead:
+Let me give you some examples of what I mean with organization and planning ahead:

 Work and travel on your own

-If you’d love it to travel around the world with your backpack for an unlimited time, you have two options – well, three if you’ve inherited lately 😉
+If you’d love to travel around the world with your backpack for an unlimited time, you have two options – well, three if you’ve inherited lately 😉

-♥ If you have your own business, you’d want to take care of it from anywhere in the world.
+- If you have your own business, you’d want to take care of it from anywhere in the world.
 So your keyword here is willpower.
 Yep, that’s the only thing you need – and a good WiFi connection, of course.
 Why willpower?
 Because you’ll want to get to know the new place.
-You’ll want to meet new people and make some fun stuff.
+You’ll want to meet new people and do some fun stuff.
 And once you’ve met new people, you’ll probably want to hang out with them.
 They may even invite you to events and parties you hadn’t thought about… It’s too tempting.
 And you can do all that, but you need to set up a strategy to keep up the work as well.
-At least if you’d like to keep your clients 😉
+At least if you’d like to keep your customers!

-♥ Make the most out of client fluctuations – You are luckily not attached to school holidays, so you’d better use those low work times you surely have and you’ll benefit from a much more affordable trip.
+- Make the most out of client fluctuations.
+You are luckily not attached to school holidays, so you’d better use those low work times you surely have, and you’ll benefit from a much more affordable trip.

 Work and travel with your family